Kuma-Boo/project-reignition/README.md

 - Skills that are weaker versions of other skills will be removed.
 - Time Break will maintain a smooth framerate.

 <h2>DISCLAIMER</h2>

 **Sonic and the Secret Rings** is copyrighted by SEGA.
 I am not affiliated or endorsed by SEGA in any way.
 This Fan Remake is distributed as **freeware**, and *should not be sold under any circumstances.*

+<h2> </h2>

+If you want to contribute to the project, or simply want access to the latest nightly builds, you can check out the wiki [here](https://project-reignition.gitbook.io/wiki/).